hemanthkumargr/docs/thirdPartyModules/PayPal-Quick-Start.md

 @Controller
 public class PayPalController extends BroadleafPayPalController {

+    //This is the URL that will initiate the checkout process with PayPal.
     @RequestMapping("/paypal/checkout")
     public ModelAndView paypalCheckout(HttpServletRequest request) throws PaymentException {
         return super.paypalCheckout(request);
     }

+    //This is the URL that PayPal will redirect back to on callback.
+    //This should match ${paypal.return.url} in your properties file.
     @RequestMapping("/paypal/process")
     public ModelAndView paypalProcess(HttpServletRequest request, @RequestParam String token, @RequestParam("PayerID") String payerID) throws CheckoutException, PricingException {
         return super.paypalProcess(request, token, payerID);